17 Best Bean to Cup Coffee Machines of 2022

 The only niggle I found with this machine is that it’s difficult to get back to the exact same settings.

-The volume and strength dials are like volume knobs without any numbers for reference, which I found a little bit of a pain, but not a deal breaker for such a bargain priced machine.
+The volume and strength dials are like volume knobs without any numbers for reference, which I found a bit of a pain, however not a deal breaker for such a bargain priced machine.

 Check Price - Amazon UK